 - Conducting a Privacy Impact Assessment (PIA) - This is a process of identifying, assessing, evaluating and managing the risks presented in the processing of information and determining the level of compliance with the DPA.
 The results of the PIA are the baseline in establishing a control framework in the processing of information.

 - Creating a Data Privacy Manual – This is the control framework and guide in ensuring compliance with the DPA.
-It encapsulates the privacy and data protection protocols that need to observed and carried out within the organization for specific circumstances in the data cycle directed towards the fulfillment and realization of the rights of the data subjects.
+It encapsulates the privacy and data protection protocols that must be observed and carried out within the organization for specific circumstances in the data cycle directed towards the fulfillment and realization of the rights of the data subjects.

 - Implementing Privacy and Data Protection Measures